Posted on: September 17, 2015

 It depends but I guess around 1000-1500 euros.

-Yes, I’m registered at the Chamber of Commerce so I pay tax like any other entrepreneur.
+Yes!
+I’m registered at the Chamber of Commerce so I pay tax like any other entrepreneur.
 I am not registered as a sex worker like it used to be.
 There have been a lot of demonstrations of protests against because the registration at the Chamber of Commerce can publicly be seen.
 A lot of sex workers are operating in secret so currently our branche is registred as personal hospitality instead of sex woker.

 Second, people relate prostitution to themselves to form an opinion.
-They criticize prostitution because they wouldn’t want to do it themselves.
+They criticise prostitution because they wouldn’t want to do it themselves.
 They can’t imagine that someone else would like the job.
 I personally think sexuality is very personal and differs among people.
 So I do understand why people wouldn’t want to be a prostitute but that doesn’t mean there are others who do enjoy the job, like me.
-People project their own sexual believes on others and that’s a reason of the misunderstanding.
+People project their own sexual believes on others and that’s a reason for the misunderstanding.

-Furthermore, it’s hard to conduct a valid research.
+Furthermore, it’s hard to conduct valid research.
 Also, there’s not one definition of human trafficking.
 So there are lots of complications in investigating the true number of forced prostitutes which makes it hard to even estimate a percentage.
-I don’t know people who are forced by others to prostitute themselves but I do know cases who only do the job because they have problems, like a drug addiction or financial problems.
-They need the money the job offers but actually hate the job.
+I don’t know people who are forced by others to prostitute themselves out but I do know people who only do the job because they have problems, like a drug addiction or financial problems.
+They need the money that the job offers but actually hate the work itself.

-I think it’s a good thing that brothel owners are checked to avoid criminal activities but the active downsizing of prostitution while it’s legalized at the same time seems contradictory to me.
+I think it’s a good thing that brothel owners are checked to avoid criminal activities but the active downsizing of prostitution while it’s legalised at the same time seems contradictory to me.
 To give you an example: The mayor of Amsterdam complains about the high window rates for the prostitutes but that’s a result of the strict regulation.
-Therefore the prices increase because the brothel owners also have to make some money.
-The local government itself created scarcity by closing down brothels which has led to increased rents, that’s what happens to the markets.
-So the regulation is very contradictory….
+That is why prices increase because the brothel owners also have to make some money.
+The local government itself created scarcity by closing down window brothels which led to higher rents, that’s what happens in markets.
+So the regulation is very contradictory.
 A solution would be for sex workers to get involved in making a policy.